EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: SED's of Highlight Sources

 \section{SED's of Highlight Sources}

-Within this section we show in Figure \ref{fig:highlightseds} the best fitting SED's for the objects of interest described in \S 3.3.1.
-In addition, we also present a selection of random other sources in Figure \ref{fig:exampleseds} from across the redshift range considered.
-The full list of sources, including their coordinates and a selection of other properties is presented in full within Conselice et al In Prep.
+{Within this section we show in Figure \ref{fig:highlightseds} the best fitting SED's for the UV luminous objects described in \S 3.3.1.
+Alongside these we also present the SED of the highest redshift, spectroscopically confirmed source in the sample from the JADES field \citep{CurtisLake2022}.
+In addition, we also present a selection of two random candidate galaxies from each redshift bin used in measuring the UV LF in Figure \ref{fig:exampleseds}.
+The full list of sources, including their coordinates, fluxes and a selection of other properties will be presented in full as a downloadable catalogue within Conselice et al In Prep.